jbossdemocentral/dv-fuse-integration-demo/README.md

 1. [Download and unzip.](https://github.com/DataVirtualizationByExample/dv-fuse-integration-demo/archive/master.zip)

-2. Add products to installs directory.
+2. Add DV and Fuse products to installs directory.

-3. Run 'init.sh' or 'init.bat'.
+3. Run 'run.sh'

 Follow the instructions on the screen to start JBoss BRMS server and JBoss DV server.